 Acute Rotator Cuff Tear

-An acute rotator cuff tear occurs when there is excessive force exerted on the rotator cuff tendon.
-The amount of force needed to tear a rotator cuff tendon varies from person to person and the condition of their rotator cuff tendon prior to trauma.
-In a person with a healthy tendon, it could require the stress of a fall, landing on an outstretched arm to tear the tendon.
-But if the tendon has pre-existing degeneration, the force require for it to tear may be modest, such as lifting a moderately heavy object.
+An acute rotator cuff tear occurs when there is excessive force exerted on the rotator cuff tendons.
+The amount of force needed to tear a rotator cuff tendon varies from person to person and the condition of their rotator cuff tendons prior to trauma.
+In a person with healthy tendons, it could require the stress of a fall, landing on an outstretched arm to tear a tendon.
+But if a tendon has pre-existing degeneration, the force require for it to tear may be modest, such as lifting a moderately heavy object.

-As we age, the blood supply to the tendons is reduced which can lead to longer healing times after injury.
+As we age, the blood supply to the tendons is reduced, which can lead to longer healing times after injury.
 In addition, muscles degenerate.
-All this can lead to tendinitis (tendon inflammation), which can make a person more prone to a rotator cuff tear.
+All this can lead to tendinitis (tendon inflammation), which can make a person more prone to a rotator cuff tear and rotator cuff injuries.